Revenue Architecture • AI Systems • Growth Operations

 I walk into problems nobody's scoped yet.

 I'm Stephen Brown.
 Based in Denver.
-I report directly to the CEO at MHD, a nationwide occupational health company — capital-intensive, multi-site, field operations across the country.
+I report directly to the CEO at MHD, a nationwide occupational health company with capital-intensive, multi-site field operations across the country.
 I came in to fix a failing CRM implementation.
-Within months, I was the sole operational strategist for the entire business.
+Within months, I was the sole business systems and revenue architect for the entire business.

-That means I own the revenue operations architecture, the financial analysis that informs strategic decisions, vendor and technology partnerships across five platforms, and the cross-functional coordination that keeps field ops, sales, finance, and the executive team aligned.
-I built every system and process the company runs on — from scratch, with no predecessor and no team.
+That means I own the CRM architecture, workflow automation, integration layer, and executive reporting that every function depends on.
+Sales, finance, field ops, and leadership all run on the systems I built.
+I also own the financial analysis that informs strategic decisions, vendor and technology relationships across seven production integrations, and the cross-functional coordination that keeps every team aligned.
+Every system and process the company runs on, built from scratch, with no predecessor and no team.

 The thread through all of it: I get dropped into environments where nothing is documented, nothing is defined, and everything is moving fast.
 I figure out what matters most, build the infrastructure to support it, and get the people around me to actually use it.
 The technical ability is the force multiplier.
 The real skill is the strategic judgment and cross-functional influence that makes it land.